El Terrero de la Labor

-El Terrero De La Labor is a small rural town located in the municipality of Calvillo, in the state of Aguascalientes, Mexico, coordinates: Latitude 22.024722 Longitude -102.671944.
-Its population is officially 414, but varies due to seasonal immigration to the United States, mainly towards the states of Oklahoma, Illinois, and California.
-It is situated between the towns of Palo Alto De La Labor and Puerta de Fragua (also known as La Presa De La Codorniz and La Fragua).
+El Terrero de la Labor is a small rural town located in the municipality of Calvillo, in the state of Aguascalientes, Mexico, coordinates: Latitude 22.024722 Longitude -102.671944.
+Its population is officially 414, but varies due to seasonal emigration to the United States, mainly towards the states of Oklahoma, Illinois, and California.
+It is situated between the towns of Palo Alto de la Labor and Puerta de Fragua (also known as La Presa de la Codorniz and La Fragua).